TimGremalm/LightBoxNano/README.md

 An Arduino Nano is mounted using ordinary 2.54mm pitch pin headers.

-Optionally an ESP8266 can be mounted instead of the Nano, this is much more expensive it is a more powerful MCU and have WiFi.
+Optionally an WeMos D1 mini can be mounted instead of the Nano, this is much more expensive it is a more powerful MCU and have WiFi.

 A RS485 receiver and a pair of XLR connectors can also transform the LED controller into a DMX driver.